GuyYar1/PythonDelivRepo/README.md

 Note: There will be refactoring which enters logic , classes , Code strategy - but need to be familier with the use in python.
         Add refactoring plan\design.
+        The refactoring is at public repo here - youy may see for correct writing , the use of events , cache and layer of B logic
 # Steps:

 # Run it using streamlit: